hetalang/heta-compiler/README.md

 ```

 ## Known issues and limitations
+Some of Heta features are implemented partialy for different export formats.
+To see a list of supported features, go to [features support](export-formats#features-support) table.

-The tool is under active development so there ara a lot of features to implement.
+The tool is under active development so there are a lot of features to implement.
 To help us prioritize them write an [issue](https://github.com/insysbio/likelihoodProfiler.jl/issues).

 ## Getting help